Find Plans in your area with your ZIP Code

 As you have already read, both Medicare Advantage and traditional Medicare have their benefits.
 But the two types of coverage are apples and oranges.
 However, if you remove the issue of doctor choice from the equation, the primary difference is when and how you pay.
 This fact remains the same no matter what type of Medicare Advantage plan you are considering (e.g., HMO, PPO, PFFS, Cost, or HSA).

-Medicare Advantage plans have a monthly premium, but it's generally less than a Medicare supplement, and some plans even have a $0 premium.
-But, you also pay when you use health care.
-These are the A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service..
+With Medicare Advantage, you pay a little each month (with some plans, you pay nothing).
+This is the monthly premium.
+But you also pay A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. when you use most medical services, and they add up fast.
 It does not matter if you have a Health Maintenance Organization (HMO) plan or a Preferred Provider Plan (PPO).
-Most of your Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. come when you use healthcare services.
+The majority of your costs are due when you use health services.

-- If your budget allows, keep your Original Medicare benefits and a Medicare Supplement Plan F is the most comprehensive Medicare supplement plan available.
-This plan covers all Original Medicare deductibles, coinsurance, and copayments, leaving you with no out-of-pocket costs on all Medicare-approved services., G, or N. These are the top 3 best Medigap plans that can help you manage your out-of-pocket costs the best, giving you complete peace of mind.
+- If you can afford Medicare Supplement Plan F is the most comprehensive Medicare supplement plan available.
+This plan covers all Original Medicare deductibles, coinsurance, and copayments, leaving you with no out-of-pocket costs on all Medicare-approved services., G, or N, keep Original Medicare and add one of these top 3 Medicare supplements.
+These plans help you manage your out-of-pocket costs the best, giving you peace of mind.

-- If you are a healthy senior but you cannot afford a Medigap Plan F, G, or N, Medicare Advantage is a good choice.
+- If you are a healthy senior but you cannot afford a Medigap Plan F, G, or N, Medicare Advantage is good.
 Both Original Medicare and Medicare Advantage cover preventive care at no additional cost to keep you healthy

-- If you qualify for both Medicare and Medicaid, regardless of your health condition, Medicare Advantage is your best option.
+- If you qualify for both Medicare and Medicaid, Medicare Advantage is your best option regardless of your health condition.

 - If you have special needs (i.e., a full-time nursing home resident, diabetes, etc.) and an appropriate Medicare Advantage Special Needs Plan (SNP) is available, this is your best option.